Quick Answer:

 Follow this schedule to keep your Labrador Retriever looking and feeling their best:

-- Professional grooming: Every 8-12 weeks (more during shedding season)
+- Professional grooming: Every 4-6 weeks (monthly during shedding season)

-- Brushing: 2-3 times weekly, daily during shedding
+- Brushing: 2-3 times weekly year-round, daily during spring/fall coat blows

 Puppy Grooming